richardlau/node-1/BUILDING.md

 ### Note about Python

-The Node.js project supports Python 3.6, 3.7, 3.8, and 3.9 for building and
+The Node.js project supports Python >= 3 for building and testing.
-testing.
 ### Unix and macOS

 #### Unix prerequisites